marcosrenan/marcosrenan.github.io/index.md

 title: "Welcome to my homepage!"
 ---

 I am a PhD candidate in Economics at [CAEN-UFC](https://caen.ufc.br).
 I am currently working at the Center of Technological Studies (Centec) as an Economic Researcher Analyst in Fortaleza/Brazil.
-I am an avid reader and lover of surfing and classical music.
+I look for simple model solutions to real world problems.

 **Research Interests**: